rasterio/rasterio/docs/installation.rst

 Binary wheels for rasterio and GDAL are created by Christoph Gohlke and are available from his website.

-To install rasterio, simply download both binaries for your system (`rasterio
+To install rasterio, download both binaries for your system (`rasterio
 <http://www.lfd.uci.edu/~gohlke/pythonlibs/#rasterio>`__ and `GDAL
 <http://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal>`__) and run something like
 this from the downloads folder: